“I need a place to stay and I have no money”

 I love guest houses and inns.
 Backpackers on a budget usually praise these affordable lodgings for the special attention they are given during their stay and the local cuisine they are served.
 During a day of trekking in the Tiger Leaping Gorge, in the province of Yunnan, South China, we stopped at Tina’s Inn for the night.
 The place was large enough to welcome about 15 travelers.
 We all ate at the same table, sharing our journey’s story while eating homemade food.

 The setting of guesthouses is often amazing.
-Many are remotely located to provide a safe haven for tired hikers in a need of a place to stay after or in the middle of their expedition.
+Many are located in remote places to provide a safe haven for tired hikers in a need of a place to stay after or in the middle of their expedition.
 When I woke up at Tina’s Inn, the sun was rising behind the mountains that were no further than 100m away from my bedroom door.

-- Ask in advance if the breakfast in included.
+- Ask in advance if the breakfast is included.
 I always choose inns and guest houses where it is.
 Then again, a Frenchman needs his morning meal.

 - Ask to see the room before actually paying.